-Members shall, at least annually, make a declaration of interest.
-These declarations are recorded in a public Register of Interests maintained by the Council.
+Members shall annually make a declaration of interest.
+These declarations are recorded in a Register of Interests maintained by the council.
 The declaration must include information on the nature and extent of any interest, including:

-- a) Any employment, trade or profession carried on by the member or the members' spouse/partner for profit or gain; - b) Any company, trust, partnership etc for which the member or their spouse/partner is a director, business partner or trustee; - c) A description of any land in which the member has a beneficial interest within the jurisdiction of the local authority; and - d) A description of any land owned by the local authority in which the member or their spouse/partner is: - A tenant; or - The land is tenanted by a firm in which the member or spouse/partner is a business partner; a company of which the member or spouse/partner is a director; or a trust of which the member or spouse/partner is a trustee.

-e) Any other matters which the public might reasonably regard as likely to influence the member's actions during the course of their duties as a member (if the member is in any doubt on this, the member should seek guidance from the Chief Executive).
+- a) any employment, trade or profession carried on by the member or the members' spouse for profit or gain; - any company, trust, partnership etc for which the member or their spouse is a director, partner or trustee; - c) the address of any land in which the member has a beneficial interest within the jurisdiction of the local authority; and - d) the address of any land owned by the local authority in which the member or their spouse is: - a tenant; or - the land is tenanted by a firm in which the member or spouse is a partner, a company of which the member or spouse is a director, or a trust of which the member or spouse is a trustee: - e) any other matters which the public might reasonably regard as likely to influence the member's actions during the course of their duties as a member (if the member is in any doubt on this, the member should seek guidance from the chief executive)

-Please note, where a member's circumstances change they must ensure that the Register of Interests is updated as soon as practicable.
+Please note: Where a member's circumstances change they must ensure that the Register of Interests is updated as soon as practicable.